osrsbox/osrsbox.github.io/osrs-tooltips/index.md

 <span class="tooltip osrs-tooltip" id='11806' title='Please wait ...'>[Saradomin godsword]</span>
 ```

 The only modification you need to make is: 1) The item text name; and 2) The OSRS item ID number.
-You can find a [master list of OSRS item ID numbers](http://osrsbox.com/osrsbox-db/OSRS-ItemIDS.txt) on my OSRS DB project site.
+Both must be manually enetered.
+To help, you can find a [master list of OSRS item ID numbers](http://osrsbox.com/osrsbox-db/items.csv) from the [osrsbox-db project site](https://github.com/osrsbox/osrsbox-db).

 ## Detailed Usage Guide with Examples

-The OSRS tooltip library provides support for tooltips on your web page.
+The osrsbox-tooltip library provides support for tooltips on your web page.
 OSRS tooltips are pretty simple to use.
-The process requires two main additions to your web page: 1) Including the JavaScript and CSS code in your web page header; and 2) Including an HTML in your web page body to display a text or image which is used to display the actual tooltip when hovered.
-In addition,
+The process requires two main additions to your web page: 1) Inclusion of the JavaScript and CSS code in your web page header; and 2) Inclusion of HTML elements in your web page body to display some text or an image which is hovered over to display the actual tooltip.

 ### 1) Include JavaScript and CSS style sheet in the web page header